Rajpratik71/linux-manPages/nstat.md

               Do not display anything, only update history.

        -a, --ignore
               Dump absolute values of counters.
 The default is to calculate increments since the previous use.

        -s, --noupdate
-              Do not update history, so that the next time you will see coun‐ ters including values accumulated to the moment  of  this  mea‐ surement too.
+              Do not update history, so that the next time you will see counters including values accumulated to the moment of this measurement too.

        -j, --json
               Display results in JSON format.

        -d, --interval <INTERVAL>
-              Run  in daemon mode collecting statistics. <INTERVAL> is inter‐ val between measurements in seconds.
+              Run in daemon mode collecting statistics. <INTERVAL> is interval between measurements in seconds.

        Time interval to average rates.
 Default value is 60 seconds.

        SEE ALSO
               lnstat(8)

                                                                                              27 June, 2007                                                                                   RTACCT(8)